 Ingredients

-- Whole wheat flour – ½ cup (or maida)
+- Whole wheat flour – ½ cup (or maida for softer cake)

-- Jaggery powder (or sugar) – ¾ cup
+- Jaggery powder – ¾ cup (adjust sweetness)

-- Cocoa powder – 2 tbsp (optional)
+- Cocoa powder – 2 tbsp (optional, for chocolate flavor)

 - Baking powder – 1 tsp